rakutentech/android-miniapp/miniapp/USERGUIDE.md

 ### #5 Create and display a Mini App

-Calling `MiniApp.create` with a Mini App ID object will download the latest version of the Mini App if it has not yet been downloaded.
+Calling `MiniApp.create` with a Mini App ID or `MiniAppInfo` object will download the latest version of the Mini App if it has not yet been downloaded.
 A view will then be returned which will display the Mini App.

 ```kotlin
 class MiniAppActivity : Activity(), CoroutineScope {